 Through the horrible news we read and hear daily, revealing the ungodliness of our world, God is urgently calling us to greater holiness and to pray harder for all souls, those who sin, those who suffer, and those who seem to have no hope.
-After the last days, it'll be too late.
+After we die, it'll be too late.

 The first request made by Our Lady of Fatima is to sanctify our daily duties.
 Here is the official My Morning Offering prayer:

 O my God, in union with the Immaculate Heart of Mary, I offer Thee the Precious Blood of Jesus from all the altars throughout the world, joining with it the offering of my every thought, word, and action of this day.